 Speaking of compact drones, the Autel Evo Nano looks like quite a powerful mini drone that should be amazing for beginners.

-For starters, you're getting a beefy 1/2 inch 48MP sensor that should allow for some nicely sharp and clear photo and video, especially with its 4K shooting capabilities.
+For starters, you're getting a beefy 1/2 inch 48MP sensor that should allow for some sharp and clear photos and video with its 4K shooting capabilities.

 Moreover, its sub 250g weight makes it positively dinky and easy enough to place into a pocket or small rucksack, and take on your travels wherever you go.
 Not to mention, its bright orange top and black frame also look great, and the Autel Evo Nano should be pretty well made, too.

 This drone features three-way obstacle avoidance sensors, which are handy for beginners, so they can fly with a lesser risk of damage.